 More details pending.

-- Feature:Toilet,Jetty,Barbecue,Dogs Allowed - Yes,2WD Access - Yes
+- Feature:Toilet,Barbecue,Picnic Table,Dogs Allowed - Yes,2WD Access - Yes

-This site is managed by the City of Melville.
-More information is available from the City of Melville.
+This site is managed by the City of Perth.
+For more information visit the City of Perth.

 This information was provided by the Department of Biodiversity, Conservation and Attractions: dpaw.wa.gov.au